As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-• Rolls: 10 rolls, 700 labels per roll
+• 36 rolls, 60 yards per roll

 Pros

-• Excellent value for high-count small labels
+• Good value for bulk-buying small operations

 Cons